cafferychen777/caffery-research-homepage/content/authors/admin/_index.md

 During the summer of 2022, I worked as a research assistant at Case Western Reserve University Center for Quantitative Medicine, supervised by Professor Liangliang Zhang.
 We developed an R package that can be used to process microbiome data, and we are actively experimenting with Bayesian statistics for microbiome data.

-Now I'm looking for a 24 fall PhD position in biostatistics.
+Now I'm looking for a 23 summer internship and 24 fall PhD position in biostatistics or other similar fields.
 If you can offer a opportunity, please feel free to contact me.